Eye Foundation Team

 How to prevent damage to an ocular prosthesis?

 Taking proper care of an ocular prosthesis is a key to ensure that it lasts for many years.
-Here are some preventive measures to minimize the risk of damage,
+Here are some preventive measures to minimize damage,

 • When removing or inserting the prosthesis, always do so over a soft surface such as a towel or sink mat to prevent damage in case of accidental drops.
 Additionally, use clean and dry hands to avoid slipping while handling the prosthesis.